 Solar Panels have been developed at OLPC to address electrivity issues in some of the rural communities in which we work.
-Here, children work outside as solar panels power XO laptops at Roman Catholic School, Sahn Malen, Sierra Leone information on the internet is key to improving the quality of education and providing access to learning materials to all students.
-It is also a cost-effective way of ensuring that all children have access to the updated textbooks and information.
+Here, children work outside as solar panels power XO laptops at Roman Catholic School, Sahn Malen, Sierra Leone

 Attendance is closely linked with access to education, as well as access to reading material, technology, and sites for learning, as removing literal barriers to education are only one aspect of existing limitations.
 The quality of education is often dependent on a variety of key access issues, which is something the XO works specifically to address.